floppyFK/kittyhack/README.md

    ```bash
    sudo curl -sSL https://raw.githubusercontent.com/floppyFK/kittyhack/main/setup/kittyhack-setup.sh -o /tmp/kittyhack-setup.sh && sudo chmod +x /tmp/kittyhack-setup.sh && sudo /tmp/kittyhack-setup.sh && sudo rm /tmp/kittyhack-setup.sh
    ```
-   You can choose between two options:
+   You can choose between the following options:
-   - **install**: Runs the full setup and disables unwanted services on the kittyflap (recommended)
+   - **Initial installation**: Performs the complete setup, including stopping and removing unwanted services on the Kittyflap (only to be executed once)
+   - **Reinstall camera drivers**: This will reinstall the necessary device drivers in the system.
+Only to be executed if there are problems with the camera image.
+This installation is also possible directly through the web interface.
-   - **update**: Runs only the update (or the initial installation, if not yet done) of the KittyHack application.
-No system configuration will be changed.
+   - **Update to the latest version**: If a first-time installation of Kittyhack has already been performed, this option is sufficient to update to the latest version.
+The existing system configuration will not be changed.

    That's it!